jjordan10/coffee_roasting_images_proccess/README.md

 # coffee_roasting_images_proccess
-images analysis of a coffee roasting process at different temperatures
+1) images analysis of a coffee roasting process at different temperatures
+2) coffee diffusion process at different temperatures